-The following table sets forth the ratings assigned to the Company by Standard & Poor's Financial Services LLC ("S&P"), Moody's Investors Service, Inc. ("Moody's") and Fitch Ratings, Inc. ("Fitch").
+The following table sets forth the ratings assigned to the Company by S&P Global Ratings ("S&P"), Moody's Investors Service, Inc. ("Moody's") and Fitch Ratings, Inc. ("Fitch").

 S&P (1) Moody's(2) Fitch (3)

 Issuer Credit Rating BB n/a (2) BB

 Unsecured Notes BB Ba1 BB

-Ratings Outlook Stable (4) Negative Negative
+Ratings Outlook Positive Stable Positive

 - (1) S&P long-term debt ratings are on a rating scale that ranges from AAA to D, which represents the range from highest to lowest quality.
-According to the S&P rating system, issuers and debt securities rated BB are less vulnerable in the near term than other lower-rated obligors, however, face major ongoing uncertainties and exposure to adverse business, financial, or economic conditions, which could lead to the obligor's inadequate capacity to meet its financial commitments and debt securities.
+According to the S&P rating system, issuers and debt securities rated BB are less vulnerable in the near term than other lower-rated obligors', however, they face major ongoing uncertainties and exposure to adverse business, financial or economic conditions, which could lead to the obligor's inadequate capacity to meet its financial commitments and debt securities.
 The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories. - (2) Moody's rates the Company's debt securities and does not provide an Issuer Credit Rating.
 Moody's long-term debt ratings are on a rating scale that ranges from Aaa to C, which represents the range from highest to lowest quality.
 According to the Moody's rating system, debt securities rated Ba are judged to be speculative and are subject to substantial credit risk.
 Moody's applies numerical modifiers 1, 2 and 3 in each generic rating classification from Aa through Caa in its corporate bond rating system.
 The modifier 1 indicates that the issue ranks in the higher end of its generic rating category, the modifier 2 indicates a mid-range ranking and the modifier 3 indicates that the issue ranks in the lower end of its generic rating category. - (3) Fitch long-term debt ratings are on a rating scale that ranges from AAA to D, which represents the range from highest to lowest quality.
 According to the Fitch rating system, issuers and debt securities rated BB indicate an elevated vulnerability to default risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial flexibility exists that supports the servicing of financial commitments.
-The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories. - (4) On February 9, 2021, S&P removed the "negative" ratings outlook and replaced it with a "stable" ratings outlook.
+The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show relative standing within the major rating categories.